Swedish snap election looms as Liberals urge PM to step aside | Politics

 Swedish snap election looms as Liberals urge PM to step aside

+Lofven was the first Swedish prime minister to lose such a vote, held on Monday after the Left Party withdrew its support for the government over a planned easing of rent controls.
+He has a week from Monday's vote to resign or call a new election and is holding talks to try to save his minority coalition, which was created with support from parties including the Liberals.

-A snap election looked increasingly likely in Sweden on Thursday after the Liberal Party said it would not help restore a Social Democrat-led government after Prime Minister Stefan Lofven lost a no-confidence vote in parliament.
+A snap election looked increasingly likely in Sweden on Thursday as the Liberal Party said it would not help restore a Social Democrat-led government after Prime Minister Stefan Lofven lost a no-confidence vote in parliament.
+Lofven was the first Swedish prime minister to lose such a vote, held on Monday after the Left Party withdrew its support for the government over a planned easing of rent controls.

+He has a week from Monday's vote to resign or call a new election and is holding talks to try to save his minority coalition, which was created with support from parties including the Liberals.
+Liberal leader Nyamko Sabuni said her party now wanted a right-of-centre government and Lofven should step aside.

+This would give the parliamentary speaker the chance to sound out whether the assembly would back another administration, possibly headed by the opposition Moderate Party's leader, Ulf Kristersson.
+"A vote for the Liberals is a vote for a centre-right government," Sabuni said in a statement on Facebook.
+"We should be able to find solutions ... if Stefan Lofven does not unnecessarily announce a snap election."

 - Sweden